 The D&D critical miss table me and my teenage friends made back in the day certainly was more credible.

 A few days into my Easter break and I’m more relaxed now.
-Which is weird, because I thought the idea of living during a pandemic and the news around it were a big stress factor.
+Which is weird, because I thought the idea of living during a pandemic and the news around it were big stress factors.
 I guess it was combing work with looking after the kids that was the worst and that I was projecting some of that stress on pandemic info and then start worrying about that and then everything was awful.
 It’s easy to admit now I have information that wasn’t available a few days ago, but I do think I was overly worried about some situations, like:

 - Touching surfaces that other people have touched (I’m strictly not touching my face as soon as I leave the house and wash my hands thoroughly when I come back in).